 I had started several paintings of this scene and had almost finished one (50 hours or so) when I decided the colors were muddy because I had overworked it by adding too many layers of paint.
 It wasn’t just a part of the picture that didn’t turn out as I’d hoped, but the entire image.
 Even if I used photoshop, it would not have helped in this instance.
 (This is a photo of the original painting.
 The lighter green area on lower right is where the text was placed.)

 Yes, we artists are our own worst critics, but that is what keeps us improving.
 I never send my art to the publisher unless I feel I have done my best at the time.
-I do not use photoshop to fix mistakes.
-Yes, it would make my life a lot easier if I had a big scanner and was apple to manipulate my art in photooshop.
+I do not use Photoshop to fix mistakes.
+Yes, it would make my life a lot easier if I had a big scanner and was able to manipulate my art in Photoshop.
 But I’ll leave that up to the experts for now.
 My art directors do the high res scanning of my paintings and they do a beautiful job of getting the images very close to the originals.
 They even look better!
-They do not like to alter my images in photoshop.
+They do not like to alter my images in Photoshop.
 If they feel something has to be redone, they’ll send the painting back to me.
 I once had to redo a tiny ladybug in flight because I did not paint the wings right!
 I have learned since that its outer shell splits to reveal the wings.
 It was an easy fix because I could lift out the color and paint over it.

 from Here We Go ‘Round the Mulberry Bush